What Is Bitcoin?

 As we mentioned earlier, bitcoin transactions are peer-to-peer and secured through cryptography.
 There’s a significant amount of work going on under the hood, however.

 The Bitcoin network is operated by thousands of computers around the world, called nodes and miners.
-Nodes maintain a record of the entire Bitcoin blockchain while miners create new blocks.
+Nodes maintain a record of the entire blockchain while miners create new blocks.

 - You are who you say you are, and